How a little help can make a big difference

 For the past four years, Derek has spent every Saturday afternoon teaching English and science to teenagers at The Society for the Aid and Rehabilitation of Drug Abusers (SARDA) in Hong Kong – one of the many charitable programmes around the world that are backed by HSBC.

-Through regular tutorials, the kids see that by applying themselves they can achieve their goals, regardless of their background
+The kids see that by applying themselves they can achieve their goals

 “Because of their parents’ problems, these teenagers usually have fewer resources and less confidence in their place in society than other children,” explains the 30-year-old, whose day job is as a manager in a credit card team at the bank.